 And my goodness, I am grateful to God everyday that I can work from home and be with my babies.
 And I love to share how other stay at home moms can start a blog (or take up proofreading, or try selling on Amazon) to earn an income from home – so they can remain stay at home moms.

-Working from home as a mom is the DEFINITION of my ideal life, and I believe any one who wants to work from home so they can be with their kids should be allowed to do that.
+Working from home as a mom is the DEFINITION of my ideal stay at home mom life, and I believe anyone who wants to work from home so they can be with their kids should be allowed to do that.